Brandon-Alvarez-03/Brandon-Alvarez-03/README.md

 I live in New York City (proudly born & raised here.)
 I have a B.S. in Civil Engineering with an Environmental Engineering Concentration.

-I have several years of experience as an engineer and in technical roles.
+I have several years of experience as an engineer and in other collaborative technical roles.
 I found my passion for software engineering while learning to apply programming in solving civil/environmental engineering problems.
 I quickly found I loved the programming part of solving modern engineering problems more than any other aspect!

 I am also a veteran drone operator and paratrooper, so I am no stranger to facing complex challenges, both physical and technical!